 - Bring your own soaps and shampoos if they’re not providing the good stuff.

-- Bring your own sheets if you're super sensitive to toxic detergents and the place your staying isn't!
+- Bring your own sheets if you’re super sensitive to detergents.

 - Bring your own shower filter.
 What !?!
-Okay- consider this an optional.
-If, like me, you react to chlorine and use a filter at home, it won't take much for your skin to catch fire under the chemical if you're not used to it.
+Okay – consider this optional.
+If, like me, you react to chlorine and use a filter at home, it won’t take much for your skin to catch fire under the chemical if you’re not used to it.

 4. Be Snack Ready

-- Granola.
-The recipe in UnDiet is always my go to but try this one too.
+- Granola – the recipe in UnDiet is always my go to.

-- Dried fruit or homemade snacks like these blueberry pancakes or fruit roll ups.
+- Dried fruit or homemade snacks like these fruit roll ups.